ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 Blood pressure treatment efficacy is dependent on a simulant's SBP value.
 Full efficacy data is here:
 /share/scratch/projects/cvd_gbd/cvd_re/simulation_science/drug_efficacy_sbp_new.csv [Law_2009]_

-For each seed/draw, a parameter value for efficacy will be selected based on table above.
-While we plan to add a more formal variation parameter to the table, please allow an up to 5% variation on value for each seed/draw.
+For each draw, a parameter value for efficacy will be selected based on table above.
+While we plan to add a more formal variation parameter to the table, please allow an up to 5% variation on value for each draw, based on a normal distribution.
 This average value for efficacy by category will be used for all simulants.
 This accounts for parameter uncertainity only.
 Variation in the simulant response is assumed to not affect the population measures used as outputs from this simulation.

 Blood pressure treatment is split into 6 categories based on the number of medications and dosage.
 It is assumed that different medications have a similar impact and therefore are not modeled individually.